The above photograph was taken from the proposed housing development site. Geographically this land is one of the highest points in Felixstowe.

 - The existing sewerage system is inadequate, causing an unpleasant stench and sewage problems for some residents throughout Old Felixstowe.

 - The area is used by dog walkers, joggers, ramblers, horse riders and cyclists for recreational purposes.
 It provides a necessary leisure alternative to the traditional seafront for residents and visitors to enjoy.

 - The site borders an Area of Outstanding Natural Beauty, forming part of the buffer zone between the Deben Estuary and the urban landscape.
 As such, it offers a “green lung” to balance light and noise pollution from the Port.

 Generator Developments have recently purchased the site and propose to build 198 new homes ranging from one bedroom apartments to four bedroom homes, 33% of homes will be ‘affordable’.
 For more information about the proposals click here or visit their website: www.ferryroadfelixstowe.co.uk.
-You can let them know your feedback on the plans by returning their feedback form, completing the electronic form on their website (www.ferryroadfelixstowe.co.uk) and emailing firstname.lastname@example.org or call their Freephone information line on 0800 148 8911
+You can let them know your feedback on their plans by returning their feedback form, completing the electronic form on their website (www.ferryroadfelixstowe.co.uk) and emailing email@example.com or call their Freephone information line on 0800 148 8911

 Before any homes can be built a reserved matters planning application containing information about the detailed design and layout of the homes proposed must be submitted and approved by the Suffolk Coastal District Council.

 Please see below a copy of the recent SCDC letter sent to owner/occupiers:

 - Give your full name and address and email address